CaessarCZX/devChallenges/minimal_blog_card/README.md

 ## Credits

-This project was inspired by [XYZ](link-to-inspiration).
+This project is part of the first challenge from devChallenges.io [Enter to devChallenges here!](https://devchallenges.io).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.